aredn/documentation/arednGettingStarted/node_admin.rst

 DHCP Address Reservations
   If your node has its DHCP server enabled, it will automatically provide IP addresses to connected hosts.
 Look under the **Current DHCP Leases** heading to see the existing hosts and their assigned IP addresses.

-  .. attention:: The hostnames of every device connected to the mesh at large must be unique.
-It is best practice to prefix your Amateur Radio callsign to the hostname of each of your devices in order to have the best chance of it being unique on the mesh network.

-  Since DHCP leases are dynamic and can change over time, there may be a reason why a host's assigned IP address should be made permanent.
-This is especially useful if that host will provide an application, program, or service through your node to the mesh network at large.
-You can permanently reserve that host's DHCP address by clicking the *Add* button at the right of the row in the *Current DHCP Leases* list.
-You will see that host now appears in the list under the **DHCP Address Reservations** heading above the list of leases.

-  There may be some devices on which you are not able to set the hostname prefixed by your callsign.
-Once you add that device to your **DHCP Address Reservations**, however, click the *Hostname* box to edit the hostname what will be propagated across the mesh network by your node.
-You may also want to assign a specific IP Address to the device by selecting it from the drop-down list.
-If you have a device which needs to be reachable on its host node, but which should not be accessed across the mesh network, click the *Do Not Propagate* checkbox to prevent OLSR from propagating that information to the mesh.

   Once you have entered the values for your DHCP Reservation, click *Add* to add it to the list.
 You may also remove an existing reservation by clicking the *Del* button to delete it from the list.
 Click the **Save Changes** button to write your changes to the node's configuration.